nmacknight/RNAseq_FourSpeciesSCTLD/README.md

 <summary>BBSplit</summary>
 # BBSplit

+1/8/24: After digging into bbsplit methods (which involved a lot of optimization) here is what was performed.

+Reliable Algal symbiont references were concatendated.
+Algal symbiont databases were made based on concatenated clade specific references.
+Trinity metatranscriptomes were blastn against symbiont databases. mapped transcripts were quality filtered. the sequences of QC passed transcripts were extracted via cdbyank from the metatranscritpomes to make clade only references.
+These clade only references were input for bbsplit.

+# End 1/8/24 Notes to self.

 > Aligns metatranscriptomes to multiple references simultaneously.

 > REFERENCE Transcriptomes: (From Kelsey Beavers) The publicly available data used in this study include the transcriptomes for Symbiodinium CassKB8 (transcriptome assembly: http://medinalab.org/zoox/, accession number PRJNA80085), Breviolum minutum (transcriptome assembly: http://zoox.reefgenomics.org/download/, accession number PRJNA274852), Cladocopium goreaui (transcriptome assembly: http://ssid.reefgenomics.org/download/, accession number PRJNA307543) and Durusdinium trenchii (transcriptome assembly: https://datadryad.org/stash/dataset/doi:10.5061/dryad.12j173m, accession number PRJNA508937), as well as the genomes for M. cavernosa (genome assembly: https://matzlab.weebly.com/data-code.html, accession number PRJNA679067) and O. faveolata (genome assembly: https://www.ncbi.nlm.nih.gov/genome/13173?genome_assembly_id=311351, accession number PRJNA381078).
 The Master Coral database used in this study is available in a public Zenodo repository https://doi.org/10.5281/zenodo.783898080.